-For example, if you’re 25 years old you would take 220 – 25 = 195.
-So your max heart rate is about 195 bpm (beats per minute).
+If you’re 25 years old you would take 220 – 25 = 195.
+So your max heart rate is about 195 beats per minute.

 From there, multiply 195 x 0.5 = 98.
 Then 195 x 0.7 = 137.
 In this case, your target heart rate for fat burning is 98 to 137 bpm.